BNewing/bnewing.github.io/README.md

 - Gulp
 - [Formspree.io](https://formspree.io/)

+## 2. Folder Structure

+I've put all of the things that won't change, which for now is just images, into the folder called 'static'.

+I've then put all of my CSS/SASS in a 'styles' folder.
+The SASS is broken down into components and so all of the SASS files are in a sub folder called 'components'.
+The compiled CSS file is just in the 'styles' folder though.

+Finally, I've left my HTML files in the top level folder, along with my config files like my gulp file and package.json file.
+This keeps it all tidy and makes it clearer what lives where!

-## 2. How to Set Up the Dev Environment
+## 3. How to Set Up the Dev Environment

 After cloning the project, you'll need to run: